About Dr. Francisco Cayabyab

 Breast cancer remains a complex disease process and its incidence is increasing worldwide.
 Human breast cancer cells can arise when molecular switches in breast tissue become hyperactive, resulting in uncontrolled proliferation.
 In some cases, hormone replacement therapy has been associated with increased incidence of human breast cancers.
 The hormone estrogen is a major factor in regulating cell division and proliferation, and promotes gene expression by activating intracellular messengers or switches, including STATs (signal transducer and activator of transcription).
 Also in recent years, emerging evidence suggest the potassium ion channel called HERG is over-expressed in many types of cancer cells and our pilot studies provide new evidence linking HERG channel over-expression with activation of STATs.

-The current study funded by the Canadian Breast Cancer Foundation – Prairies/NWT Region will use cutting-edge imaging technology, biochemical and electrophysiological techniques, and human breast cancer cells to determine how estrogen triggers HERG expression and cancer cell growth to ultimately identify new anti-cancer drug targets that inhibit breast tumors.
+The current study previously funded by the Canadian Breast Cancer Foundation – Prairies/NWT Region will use cutting-edge imaging technology, biochemical and electrophysiological techniques, and human breast cancer cells to determine how estrogen triggers HERG expression and cancer cell growth to ultimately identify new anti-cancer drug targets that inhibit breast tumors.

 - Jocelyn Stockwell (PhD Candidate) – Adenosine Signaling in Animal Models of Neurodegenerative Diseases